 “Once a dream is dreamt, does the dreamer repent the desire for sex and violence?
-Does he fold the sleepy hills and buildings, the gentle skins and thrashed bed-heads into felted pouches and file them under Unfinished Business.”
+Does he fold the sleepy hills and buildings, the gentle skins and thrashed bed-sheets into felted pouches and file them under Unfinished Business.”
+Rod McRiven

 Every corporation imposes a ream of Terms and Conditions upon us.